httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Note that this means the serialization of the component name itself is encased in double quotes, with parameters following as a semicolon-separated list, such as `"cache-control"`, `"date"`, or `"@signature-params"`.

-Component identifiers, including component identifiers with parameters, MUST NOT be repeated within a single list of covered components.
-Component identifiers with different parameter values MAY be repeated within a single list of covered components.
+One component identifier is distinct from another if either the component name or its parameters differ.
+Within a single list of covered components, each component identifier MUST be distinct from every other component identifier.
+Multiple component identifiers having the same component name MAY be included if they have parameters that make them distinct.

 The component value associated with a component identifier is defined by the identifier itself.
 Component values MUST NOT contain newline (`\n`) characters.